While the Peasants and the people aren't exactly characters, they do have enough character in them to warrant a character sheet.

 - Henpecked Husband: His wife has appeared in some of his videos and based on some things she's said, the Peasants have tentatively concluded that Shives' abrupt about-face and advocacy for deplatforming his opposition is largely due to her influence on him.

 - Fascist, but Inefficient: He blocks anyone who disagrees with him, which has had the result of making him the laughing stock of the skeptic community.
 He has also tried repeatedly to take down TJs channel by false-flagging it for hate speech.

 - Fallen Hero: Although the Peasants claim not to have watched him regularly before featuring his content on the show, many fans claim to have been big fans of his "An Atheist Reads" videos before he went on his block bot crusade.

-- Straw Feminist: He calls himself a feminist and blocks anyone who disagrees with the kind of feminism he totes.
+- Straw Feminist: A rare real life example of this.
+He calls himself a feminist and blocks anyone who disagrees with the kind of feminism he totes.

 - Wouldn't Hit a Girl: Says that he wouldn't in a video that the Peasants covered, claiming that its never okay to a man to hit a woman, even in self-defense.
 This of course, led to some rather UnfortunateImplications as pointed out by the Peasants.

 - With Us or Against Us: Seems to be the cornerstone of his entire worldview, as noted several times by the Peasants.
 You either agree with him on all political matters, or youre a bigot who must be purged from all social media.